EnzoBnl/enzobnl/cmd.md

 c
 *type stuff on one line*
 esc # applies to every lines

+# copy paster a line
+esc
+yy
+*go to the line below which you want to paste* p
 ```
 ### git
 [How to write good commit messages](https://chris.beams.io/posts/git-commit/#imperative)